 Proverbs 22:24–25 says "Make no friendship with an angry man; and with a furious man you shall not go: Lest you learn his ways, and get a snare to your soul."
-The obvious application to this verse is to choose our friends carefully, but what about what we allow to keep company in our thoughts through the books we read, the music we listen to, and the things we watch?
+The obvious application to this verse is to choose our friends carefully, but what about the company we keep in our thoughts through the books we read, the music we listen to, and the things we watch?

 Do we watch violent shows?
 Do we admire the characters when they punch someone out for saying something ignorant to them or think that it's funny?
 Do we cheer for an abused character in the story when they soundly thrash their abuser(s)?
-Do we think of the villains "Yeah, they had it coming to them."?
+Do we think that the villains had it coming to them?

 When a bad guy is killed, do we give no thought to him, particularly if he is just some extra playing the part of a henchman?
 In real life, such a person has parents and siblings who possibly loved them.
 It is even more tragic if their parents never loved them and taught them to be good.
 What if that was your son or daughter who had gone wrong?
 Would you want their life to be snuffed out, or would you want the Lord to have mercy on them and bring them to salvation?

 Do we laugh at sarcastic remarks?
 How long will it be before we find ourselves speaking the same type of poison to get a laugh, or to imagine to ourselves that we're cool?
 Do we laugh at vulgar buffoonery?
 Do our thoughts make friends with evil types of humour?

 Do we watch shows or read books where the characters are seductive?
 Do we admire the man who is able to entice scores of women into having sex with him?
 Such a man is not treating women, or even himself, with respect, nor setting a good example for his children or other men.